 What are Statutes of Limitation on child sexual abuse?

-They are laws that say a survivor of child sexual abuse cannot bring their case to trial after they reach a certain age.
-In most states, the exact Statute of Limitations (SOL) is the victim’s 18th birthday, or a few years after their 18th birthday.
+Statutes of Limitations, or SOLs, are laws that say a survivor of child sexual abuse cannot bring their case to trial after they reach a certain age.
+In most states, the exact statute of limitations is the victim’s 18th birthday or a few years after their 18th birthday.

 It is very rare for adults or children to fabricate a claim of sexual abuse.
 If they try, they’ll likely get caught during their preliminary questioning by the police.
 The fact that evidence fades over time means it’s very hard to convict a decades-old case.
 But it happens.